After the injury, what's next?

 We expect to see our children return home from camp with smiles on their faces, eager to tell us about all of the fun they had.
 When they come back to us severely injured and/or traumatized, it is completely normal to feel hurt, angry, sad, and even guilty for what happened to them.
 As you work through these emotions, help your child with their recovery, and give them care as they go through their own grieving process for their losses, you should know you are not alone.

-Gluckstein Personal Injury Lawyers’ camp accidents team is here to help in any way we can.
+Gluckstein Lawyers’ camp accidents team is here to help in any way we can.
 When you contact us for a no cost, no obligation initial consultation, we will listen to your story with great empathy, take time to clearly outline your various options, and explain the ways we may be able to help.
 If we believe we can successfully make an injury claim for compensation and damages on your behalf, we will offer to be your legal representative.

-In choosing Gluckstein Personal Injury Lawyers, you are putting your trust in one of Canada’s top ranked personal injury firms.
+In choosing Gluckstein Lawyers, you are putting your trust in one of Canada’s top ranked personal injury firms.
 Recognized by our peers in the legal field for our knowledge, skill and experience in handling even the most complex cases, our firm has developed a strong reputation for getting our clients results.
 We are confident in our ability to access the funds our clients need and deserve.
 Therefore, we cover all costs associated with the case and will only ever accept payment if we are successful in negotiating a fair settlement for you and your loved one or winning an award from the court.

 Full-Circle Client Care.

-At Gluckstein Personal Injury Lawyers, we treat our clients as we would treat our own family.
+At Gluckstein Lawyers, we treat our clients as we would treat our own family.
 Our renowned client liaisons are available to assist you throughout the legal process, explain the steps of the case, and answer any questions you may have.
 Moreover, as some of these liaisons have experienced their own personal injury cases, they have a good understanding of what you may be feeling.
 Sometimes they can anticipate your needs by connecting you with resources or simply checking in to provide support on your healing journey.

-If your child has been seriously injured in a camp accident, trust the team at Gluckstein Personal Injury Lawyers to be your fierce advocate for justice.
+If your child has been seriously injured in a camp accident, trust the team at Gluckstein Lawyers to be your fierce advocate for justice.
 Contact us today to learn how we can help you.

 Print